This spinach and potato slice makes a great lunch or easy dinner that is packed with green leafy veggies.

 - Pour the mixture into your well greased oven dish and bake at a moderate-low heat for 45 minutes - 1 hour, until the slice becomes golden brown on the top and the potato is cooked through.

-We also grow lots of different types of silverbeet (chard) in lots of colours, which is also easy to grow, and if you let it go to seed it will self-sow and pop up all over the garden as bonus plants!
+We also grow lots of different types of silverbeet (chard) in lots of colours, which is also easy to grow, and it self seeds and re-grows each year.

-Protect them from snails and water them if it is very dry, and they will pretty much grow by themselves.
+Protect your leafy green veggies from snails and slugs, and water them regularly if it is very dry, and they will pretty much grow by themselves.

-Spinach, kale and silverbeet will all grow happily in large pots and are great plants for kids to grow, cook and eat!
+Spinach, kale and silver beet will all grow easily and are great plants for kids to grow, cook and eat!

 What is your favourite ‘green stuff’ to grow and eat?